monadicsystems/okapi/docs/index.md

 # 🦓🦒Okapi

-## Introduction

 Okapi is a micro framework for implementing HTTP servers.

 - Ergonomic DSL for routing and parsing requests
 - Integrate Okapi with ANY monad stack or effect system
 - Automatically generate clients and OpenAPI specifications

+## Getting Started

+1. Use the command `stack new <project-name>` to create a new Haskell project
+2. Add the `okapi` library to your project's dependencies

+## Introduction

+There are two ways to implement servers in Okapi.

-The primary way to implement a server in Okapi is via *Endpoints*:
+The recommended way to implement a server in Okapi is via *Endpoints*:

 ```haskell
 -- | Define Endpoints using an Applicative eDSL